Evangelism methods. Are they a help or a hindrance?

 By Mark & Fiona Gilpin January 7, 2024

 Have you ever wondered what is the best way to share the gospel?
+Show we use a method?
 There is no one more amazing than Jesus, so how do we introduce people to him?

 By Mark & Fiona Gilpin January 2, 2023